 Our primary sources of liquidity are cash generated from our operating and financing activities.
 Our capital allocation process is focused on prioritizing all potential uses of future cash flows to maximize shareholder returns.
+We continue to focus on maximizing shareholder return and cash generation in our business operations as well as reductions of any discretionary expenditures in order to ensure we are positioned to face the challenges and uncertainties of the volatile pricing markets for our products.

 Based on current mine plans and subject to future iron ore and coal prices and demand, we expect estimated operating cash flows and cash flows from investing activities that generate an inflow in 2013 to be less than our budgeted capital expenditures, expected debt payments, dividends and other cash requirements.
 However, we maintain adequate liquidity via financing arrangements to fund our normal business operations and strategic initiatives.
 Based on current market conditions, we expect to be able to fund these requirements through operations and our existing credit facility.
-Any additional financing needs can be achieved through our ability to access credit or the capital markets.